File your taxes with confidence.

-Note: Please wait at least eight to 10 weeks before checking the status of your refund.
+Note: Please wait at least 8-10 weeks before checking the status of your tax refund.

 The state of Pennsylvania imposes the lowest flat tax rate on taxpayers’ income among the 50 different states.
-A flat tax means, regardless of income level or filing status, all individuals pay the same percentage of income tax on their wages and other sources of income.
-In Pennsylvania, that rate is 3.07 percent.
+A flat tax means, regardless of income level or e-filing status, all individuals pay the same percentage of income tax on their wages and other sources of income.
+In Pennsylvania, that rate is 3.07%.

 While it may seem taxes are relatively low for the taxpayers in Pennsylvania, certain flexibilities are not available to them.
 For example, taxpayers cannot claim a standard deduction or a personal exemption for dependents.

-A taxpayer can itemize deductions on his or her Pennsylvania state return, but those are constrained to only three different options.
+A taxpayer can itemize deductions on their Pennsylvania state return, but those are constrained to only three different options.
 Only the following are deductible:

 - Contributions made to health savings account